-This grant program emphasizes on-the-ground, tangible projects to protect or restore habitat, and associated efforts that will support these activities.
+This grant program emphasizes on-the-ground, tangible projects to protect or restore habitat and the associated efforts to support these activities.
 Please note and carefully attend to the following as you develop your proposal:

-1. The GLFT prefers to support projects that offer an increase in long-term, sustainable, natural reproduction for species now supported by hatchery production.
-Project benefits should be targeted toward salmonids and nonsalmonid predator game species.

-- 2. Projects that offer secondary benefits-for example, improved sea lamprey management or protection of state-listed threatened or endangered species-may be supported at a greater funding level. - 3.
-Applicants are strongly encouraged to use the Great Lakes Aquatic Habitat Framework (GLAHF), the Great Lakes Fishery Commission Barrier Removal Collaboration Suite, Fishwerks, existing field inventories, or similar tools to identify appropriate projects or as part of their proposed scopes of work.
+- 1. The GLFT prefers to support projects that offer an increase in long-term, sustainable, natural reproduction for species now supported by hatchery production.
+Project benefits should be targeted toward salmonids and nonsalmonid predator game species. - 2.
+Projects that offer secondary benefits-for example, improved sea lamprey management or protection of state-listed threatened or endangered species-may be supported at a greater funding level. - 3.
+Applicants are strongly encouraged to use the Great Lakes Aquatic Habitat Framework (GLAHF),1 the Great Lakes Fishery Commission Barrier Removal Collaboration Suite,2 Fishwerks,3 existing field inventories, or similar tools to identify appropriate projects or as part of their proposed scopes of work.